shixudongleo/markdown-to-anki/dbt_notes/dbt_materialization.md

 ## Tradeoff of view / table / ephemeral

-- speed：ephermal (fast) / view (intermediate) / table (take the longer time)
+- build speed：ephermal (fast) / view (intermediate) / table (take the longer time)
-- storage: ephermal (no data stored) / view (no data stored) / table (rebuild data every time)
+- storage: ephermal (no data stored) / view (no data stored, compute logic is stored) / table (data sotred in DB, rebuild data every time)
-- compute: ephermal (similar to view) / view (recalculate every time) / table(use table's persisted result)
+- compute needed when query: ephermal (similar to view) / view (recalculate every time) / table(use table's persisted result)

 ## what is the incremental model in DBT

-if history data doesn't change, and the transformation done on historical data shouldn't be done over and over again. (e.g log data, di/hi tables)
+if history data doesn't change, and the transformation for historical data shouldn't be done over and over again. (e.g log data, di/hi tables)
 benefits: you save time and money

 ## How to make incremental model in DBT